hgcl/digital-garden/docs/3-literature/gadflies.md

 A Gadfly is a person who questions the status quo of a society.
 They usually have a stance that is against authorities.

 Socrates is a Gadfly example.
-Outliers defending conspiracy theories are also Gadfliers.
+Outliers defending conspiracy theories are also Gadflies.